-As per the course information sheet, the Laboratory component will account for 20% of the course mark of CHEM 351.
-The laboratory course grade will be based on the grades accumulated from each of the following laboratory components in the manner stated below:
+As per the course information sheet, the Laboratory component will account for 20% of the course mark of CHEM 353.
+The laboratory course grade will be based on the grades accumulated from each of the following in the manner stated below:

-Each "report" (i.e. the "primary graded activity" for each experiment) = 10 points Each quiz (pre-lab quiz) = 2.5 points Preparation (pre-lab summary) = 2.5 points Laboratory notebooks = 2.5 points
+Each "report" (i.e. the "primary graded activity") = 10 points

+Each quiz = 2.5 points

+Preparation = 2.5 points

+Notebooks = 2.5 points

-The letter grade for each conventional written report is converted to a mark out of 10 based on the scale shown in the table below.
+\ The letter grade for each conventional written report is converted to a mark out of 10 based on the scale shown in the table below.

-At the end of the semester, the total number of points obtained out of the maximum number of points possible for the specific semester will be converted to the corresponding grade out of 20 as the laboratory component of the course grade.
+At the end of the semester, the total number of points obtained out of the maximum number of points possible for the semester will be converted to the corresponding grade out of 20 as the laboratory contribution for the course grade.

 Please note that at the end of the semester, the typical laboratory average grade when all parts of the laboratory are considered is about 80%.
 Despite this, we often hear of students complaining about tough laboratory grading.
-Sorry, but an 80% average laboratory grade simply doesn't match that sentiment Maybe you need to shift your expectations to match ours and with being in the 2nd year of a university program ?
+Sorry, but an 80% average laboratory grade simply doesn't match that sentiment!
+Maybe you need to shift your expectations to match ours?